Team

 his BA from the University of Pittsburgh in art history and religious studies

-in 2001 and in the fall of 2004 will be attending UCSD to pursue his MFA.
+in 2001 and since the fall of 2004 has been pursuing his MFAat UCSD.
 Caleb

 is primarily interested in representation and the aesthetics of information